IDMNYU/MSThesis-Fall2019/_pages/idm-archive-materials.md

 Email a google drive folder link to K McDermott.

-Create a Google Drive folder that contains the following.
-Make sure all filenames include your name and ms thesis sp17 and descriptive text of the content:
+Create a Google Drive folder in your deliverables folder titled "YourName_Archive" that contains the following.
+Make sure all filenames include your name:

 * PDFs

   * Final Thesis Paper

-  * Final Thesis Defense Presentation

-  * Letter to Next Cohort \(see description below\)

   * URL to the thesis process website

 * Photo documentation \(for all students\)

     * at least3, hi-res images of your project \(RAW preferably or 300dpi\)